lirantal/learning-http-security-headers-book/manuscript/Chapter-02-HTTP Security Headers.md

 Your Content Security Policy will grow and change as your web application grows too.
 With the many varied directives, it could be challenging to introduce a policy all at once so instead of touch-and-go enforcement, strive for an incremental approach.

 The CSP header has a built-in directive that helps in understanding how your web application makes use of the content policy.
-This directive is used in order to track and report any actions performed by the browser that violate the content security policy.
+This directive is used to track and report any actions performed by the browser that violate the content security policy.

 It's simple to add to any running web application: